Lumipad

 Small cohort size let us see every trainee.
 Four trainees meant the lead instructor knew every trainee's build status, every solder joint, every flight tendency by name.
 This produced strong individual outcomes for the three who graduated; it also surfaced problems early — the held-back trainee was identified as struggling by week 3, not week 4.
 The current cohort default 12-trainee size requires more instructor capacity but tries to preserve this individual-attention discipline through smaller cohort cells (cohort default 6 trainees per cell with a dedicated instructor each).

 Workshop infrastructure decisions that paid off.
-The original Cohort 01 workshop (built out before the cohort started) made several infrastructure choices that proved durable: dedicated soldering stations with proper ventilation, a fireproof bench for battery work, separate clean/dirty zones, and a workshop wall for cohort photos and reference materials.
+The original workshop (built out before the cohort started) made several infrastructure choices that proved durable: dedicated soldering stations with proper ventilation, a fireproof bench for battery work, separate clean/dirty zones, and a workshop wall for cohort photos and reference materials.
 None of these have changed across three cohorts.

 What changed because of it